pelsql/YourSqlDba/README.md

 # YourSqlDba

-Recent releases of YourSqlDba - [Lastest release here](YourSQLDba_InstallOrUpdateScript.sql?raw=true)
+Recent releases of YourSqlDba - [Lastest release here](YourSQLDba_InstallOrUpdateScript.sql?raw=true) YourSqlDba OneNote Online documentation https://tinyurl.com/YourSqlDba

+* 6.6.0.2 - This version solve some annoying bugs
+  1) When a full backup occurs on a given database, and the log backups job attempts a log shrink at the same time the log of the same database, an error will be thrown for the Shrink log operation.
+This problem is solved by the mean of application lock which signal that a backup operation is ongoing, so the shrink log for the same database database is just skipped.
+  2) Two minor fix were done on Install.InitialSetupOfYourSqlDba.
+The email setup could be done improperly if another email profile already exists, and the test message sent to test mail setup was not properly sent.
+  3) In yMirroring.MirrorLoginSync, when a login must be recreated, and the default language is not set, the create login command becomes null, returning an error.
+In a such context the option is simply removed.

 * 6.6.0.1 -  This version implement a new parameter for mirroring called @migrationTestMode.
   1) It's goal is just to set mirroring as a simple mean to backup/restore to another server e.g. when migrating to a newer SQL version.
 In that mode, only full backups are restored to remote server, and put online